-What is the most important accomplishment of a successful top executive?
+What is one of the most important accomplishments of a successful top executive?
 Leverage: The top goals of the company are delivered by an empowered team that is healthy, functioning well as a team, rowing the same direction, and doing so without the top executive having to do any role other than his/her own.
 That is top-drawer healthy leverage!

 One thing is for sure, though, when we delegate and elevate into our proper role as a top executive, the team reporting to us will make mistakes.
 These wrecks and mistakes are healthy so long as we are:

 - In the optimal structure with the right seats and roles defined